Pet Articles

 The cornerstones of managing separation anxiety include increasing daily exercise (to tire your pet out in advance), desensitizing your pet to your exit routine, and slowly letting pets get used to your absence in small, rather than large or sudden, increments.
 Leaving dogs with chew toys, other pets, or simply leaving the TV on for them, will help to divert attention away from your absence.
 In severe cases, a vet may prescribe dog-specific sedatives.

 Neutering intact males stops marking in over half of these dogs.
-Another option is to minimize the stimuli leading to marking by keeping pets away from windows, so passersby stay out of their line of sight.
+Another option is to minimize the stimuli leading to marking by keeping pets away from windows so a passer-by stays out of their line of sight.
 Redirecting the marking behaviour toward an upright stake outdoors, and rewarding urination at this appropriate site with food or praise, is also a strategy that some owners find helpful.

 The Bottom Line